 “Come, let us cast lots to find out on whose account we have met with this misfortune,” they decided.

 The lot fell on Jonah.

-Then, for the second time, God called Jonah to be his prophet.
+In Jonah 3, we read that, once again, God called Jonah to be his prophet.

 “Set out for the great city of Nineveh, and announce to it the message that I will tell you,” God said.